IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-events.md

 - Every Logistics Events MUST an URI, that follows the following structure:
     - {{baseURL}}/logistics-object/{{logisticsObjectId}}/logistics-events/{{logisticsEventId}} where {{logisticsEventId}} is an identifier which can be globally unique and must be unique in the context of its parent Logistics Object
 - A Logistics Event MUST be linked to exactly one Logistics Object
-- Every Logistics Event MUST have a property `occuredAt (xsd:dateTime)`
+- Every Logistics Event MUST have a property `eventDate (xsd:dateTime)`

 # Logistics Events URI